isabeldrummond/isabeldrummond/README.md

 # Hi, I'm Isabel 👋
-***MSc student, studying decarbonization initiatives***
+***MSc student, studying decarbonization initiatives*** <br> <br>
+I'm interested in knowledge management and platforms for efficient workflow systems.

-### 🌞 I’m currently working on
+### 🌞 What I do here
+- Playing around with Obsidian/Zotero/Notion and workflow methods for efficient and detailed literature reviews
 - Developing a webapp for book and movie clubs
-  - allowing nominations/voting/and scheduling components on private servers
+  - allowing nominations/voting/and scheduling components on private & authentificated servers
 - Building my new [portfolio site.](https://isabeldrummond.ca/)
 - Developing a webapp tool that leverages big data for climate adaptation policy.
 [Prototype available here!](https://ccai-vulnerability-index.streamlit.app/)

-### 🌱 I’m currently learning
-- Playing around with Obsidian and workflow methods for efficient and detailed literature reviews

-### 💭 I’m looking to collaborate on
-- Climate vulnerability indexing on a global scale:
-  - AI ethical assessments
-  - Data resolution for community / state scale indexing
-- Community and environmental action & mutual aid projects.
-  - Making data accessible = mining + analysis + science communication
-- Always interested in weird and experimental geography research methodologies!